-Emma gives you the opportunity to link to your crypto currency such as Bitcoin which is quite rare in personal finance apps.
-However, the number of people with crypto currency is quite small, so this is only a benefit to a few.
+Emma gives you the opportunity to link to your cryptocurrency such as Bitcoin which is quite rare in personal finance apps.
+However, the number of people with cryptocurrency is quite small, so this is only a benefit to a few.

-As I said above, I don’t think the paid subscription is worth the money, so this is something I would avoid.
+And as I said above, I don’t think the paid subscription is worth the money, so this is something I would avoid.

 My Emma app review conclusion

-This is actually a very good budgeting app.
+Strip away all the bits where Emma is trying to make money and this is actually a very good budgeting app.
 It’s easy to use and has plenty of features.
 The only thing that’s missing is an option to make savings from your current account like some of its rivals (although it does link directly to Chip).
 Apart from that, Emma is certainly worth checking out.